The stray dog issue

 or more.
 In addition to scavenging, they are widely kept as pets by rural and urban slum households

-Much of the urban stray population consists of mongrels or mix-breeds–descended from pure-breed dogs who have been allowed
+Much of the urban street dog population consists of mongrels or mix-breeds–descended from pure-breed dogs who have been allowed

 by their owners to interbreed with pariahs

-The size of stray dog populations always corresponds to the size and character of the human population of the area.
+The size of street dog populations always corresponds to the size and character of the human population of the area.
 Urban India

-has two features which create and sustain stray dog populations:
+has two features which create and sustain street dog populations:

 1) Large amounts of exposed garbage, which provide an abundant source of food